Daiyan4800/comp2850-hci-starter/wk09/wk9-lab2-pilots-debrief-draft.md

 4. **Qualitative insights**: What did observation reveal that logs couldn't capture?
 How valuable was think-aloud (if used)?

 5. **Accessibility impact**: Which findings have highest inclusion impact?
-How would you prioritize fixes if you could only do one?
+How would you prioritise fixes if you could only do one?

 6. **Week 10 readiness**: What are your Priority 1 fixes?
 How will you verify they worked?